 There is a Labrador named Opelika in Opelika, Alabama.
 She is in prison.
 Before you think that’s cruel, please be informed that she has not committed a crime and that she will be released soon.
 She’s just there to train with an inmate chosen by scientists so that once outside the prison gates, Opelika can help track bombs and the troublemakers that carry them.

-Opelika is one of our canines that are trained to become Vapor Wake Dogs.
+Opelika is one of our canines that are trained to become Vapor Detection Dogs.
 For months, the canines are under the watchful eyes of a team at Auburn University that will enable them to sniff explosives or explosive materials in moving humans.
-Our Vapor Wake Detection Technology is considered by industry experts to be better than expensive sensors and other gadgets used in public spaces such as airports.
+Our Vapor Detection Detection Technology is considered by industry experts to be better than expensive sensors and other gadgets used in public spaces such as airports.

 Opelika Goes to Prison to Sharpen Her Sense of Smell